ArbelAmram/2048/README.md

 ### Object-Oriented Programming (OOP)
 - **Encapsulation:**
-  The `Game` class encapsulates all the game-related attributes and methods which helps in managing the game state and behavior.
+  The `Game` class encapsulates all the game-related attributes and methods that help in managing the game state and behavior.

 - **Modularity:**
   The code is divided into several methods within the `Game` class, each responsible for a specific functionality.
 This modularity improves code readability, maintainability, and reusability.